JesusPech/PoS-system/README.md

 # PoS-system
 POS terminal project returns optimal change.
 Solution has two projects ApplicationCore and PoS_TestProject.
-ApplicationCore contains class for process and PoS_TestProject is the unit testing project.
+ApplicationCore contains classes for process and PoS_TestProject is the unit testing project.
 System asks only once for Region/Country configuration.
 When users entered then system save configuration file (appsettings.json) on Enviroment.CurrentDirectory.

 Steps for use system